redis/redis-doc/topics/acl.md

 The `SETUSER` command takes the username and a list of ACL rules to apply to the user.
 However in the above example I did not specify any rule at all.
-This will just create the user if it did not exist, using the default attributes of a just creates uses.
+This will just create the user if it did not exist, using the defaults for new users.
 If the user already exist, the command above will do nothing at all.

 Let's check what is the default user status:

     > ACL LIST
-    1) "user alice off -@all"
+    1) "user alice off &* -@all"
-    2) "user default on nopass ~* +@all"
+    2) "user default on nopass ~* ~& +@all"

 The just created user "alice" is:

 * In off status, that is, it's disabled.
 AUTH will not work.
+* The user also has no passwords set.
 * Cannot access any command.
 Note that the user is created by default without the ability to access any command, so the `-@all` in the output above could be omitted, however `ACL LIST` attempts to be explicit rather than implicit.
-* Finally there are no key patterns that the user can access.
+* There are no key patterns that the user can access.
-* The user also has no passwords set.
+* The user can access all Pub/Sub channels.

+New users are created with restrictive permissions by default.
+Starting with Redis 6.2, ACL provides Pub/Sub channels access management as well.
+To ensure backwards compatability with version 6.0 when upgrading to Redis 6.2, new users are granted the 'allchannels' permission by default.
+The default can be set to `resetchannels` via the `acl-pubsub-default` configuration directive.

 Such user is completely useless.
 Let's try to define the user so that it is active, has a password, and can access with only the `GET` command